andreashuber69/kiss-worker-demo3/README.md

   </a>
 </p>

-Demonstrates the simplest way to use `kiss-worker`, see [Getting Started](https://www.npmjs.com/package/kiss-worker#getting-started).
+Demonstrates the easiest way to use `kiss-worker`, see [Getting Started](https://www.npmjs.com/package/kiss-worker#getting-started).

 You can play with this on [StackBlitz](https://stackblitz.com/~/github.com/andreashuber69/kiss-worker-demo1) or on